Annual Meeting Sessions and Events

 Dialogue Sessions

-NASM hosts several dialogue sessions that provide opportunities for attendees to meet with Commission Chairs and the Chair of the Committee on Ethics.
+NASM hosts several dialogue sessions that provide opportunities for attendees to meet with Commission Chairs and a member of the Committee on Ethics.

 These sessions are intended to offer opportunities for open and informative discussion.
-Although the Commission Chairs and Committee on Ethics Chair will be unable to comment on accreditation actions or issues specific to a particular institution, they will address questions about accreditation policy and procedures, and accept suggestions with regard to NASM standards and accreditation procedures.
-The dialogue session with the Chair of the Committee on Ethics will provide to attendees an opportunity to explore aspects of the Association’s Code of Ethics found in the NASM Handbook.
+Although the Commission Chairs and Committee on Ethics member will be unable to comment on accreditation actions or issues specific to a particular institution, they will address questions about accreditation policy and procedures and accept suggestions with regard to NASM standards and accreditation procedures.
+The dialogue session with the member of the Committee on Ethics will provide to attendees an opportunity to explore aspects of the Association’s Code of Ethics found in the NASM Handbook.

 Commission on Accreditation